Credit and Liquidity Programs and the Balance Sheet

 The Treasury's receipts and expenditures affect not only the balance the Treasury holds at the Federal Reserve, they also affect the balances in the accounts that depository institutions maintain at the Reserve Banks.
 When the Treasury makes a payment from its general account, funds flow from that account into the account of a depository institution either for that institution or for one of the institution's customers.
 As a result, all else equal, a decline in the balances held in the Treasury's general account results in an increase in the deposits of depository institutions.
 Conversely, funds that flow into the Treasury's account drain balances from the deposits of depository institutions.
 These changes do not rely on the nature of the transaction.
 A tax payment to the Treasury's account reduces the deposits of depository institutions in the same way that the transfer of funds does when a private citizen purchases Treasury debt.
 Both actions result in funds flowing from a depository institution's account into the Treasury's account.

-With the dramatic expansion of the Federal Reserve's liquidity facilities, the Treasury agreed to establish the Supplementary Financing Program (SFP) in order to assist the Federal Reserve in its implementation of monetary policy.
+With the dramatic expansion of the Federal Reserve's liquidity facilities, in September 2008 the Treasury agreed to establish the Supplementary Financing Program (SFP) in order to assist the Federal Reserve in its implementation of monetary policy.
 Under the SFP, the Treasury issues short-term debt and places the proceeds in the Supplementary Financing Account at the Federal Reserve.
 When the Treasury increases the balance it holds in this account, the effect is to drain deposits from accounts of depository institutions at the Federal Reserve.
 In the event, the implementation of the SFP thus helped offset, somewhat, the rapid rise in balances that resulted from the creation and expansion of Federal Reserve liquidity facilities.
+Treasury balances maintained in the SFP have been zero since July 2011.

 Foreign Official Deposits